jubarretog/Cryptography/README.md

 ## Elliptic-curve cryptography

-To see an implementation for this kind of encription you can visit the following repository: https://github.com/ranea/ccepy
+To see an implementation for this kind of encryption you can visit https://github.com/ranea/ccepy